EricZinda/Perplexity/docs/pxint/pxint0100SimpleCommands.md

 ...
 ~~~

+(Why `Actor` derives from `UniqueObject` will be explained later in this topic.)

 The `pron` implementation will look for an `Actor` object in the system with the same `person` value as the `pron` predication's `x` variable.
 To make sure the MRS is available for `pron` to inspect, we will create a "fake" mrs variable called `mrs` that is set to the MRS. Then any predication can inspect it. `pron` will retrieve it to do its work:

 ~~~
 @Predication(vocabulary, name="pron")